alkue-com/prompts-mcp/CONTRIBUTING.md

 ## Release

-Use `release.py` to build and publish the source dist and the wheel.
+Use `release.py` to build and publish the packages in `dist/` in to PyPIs.

 **Note:** The release script looks for PyPI credentials in user's `.pypirc`.

 Build and publish to [TestPyPI](https://test.pypi.org/project/prompts-mcp/):

-    ./release.py rc
+    uv run release.py rc

 Build and publish to [PyPI](https://pypi.org/project/prompts-mcp/):

-    ./release.py
+    uv run release.py